AliceO2Group/Monitoring/doc/system-implementation-new.md

 It supports [Continuous Queries and Retention Policies](https://docs.influxdata.com/influxdb/v1.5/guides/downsampling_and_retention/), that help to automate the process of downsampling data.

 #### 3.4.1 Data organisation
 In order to scale the storage efficiently it is foreseen to use multiple instances of InfluxDB.
 In addition, single [ifql](https://github.com/influxdata/ifql/) process will serve READ queries from all the instances.
+InfluxDB do not provide high availability and horizontal scalability features in the open source version, so custom solutions has been considered.
+InfluxDB instances are specialised in storing given subset of metrics and aggregated or raw data metrics.

 (...)

 #### 3.4.2 Retention Policies and Continuous Queries
 Retention policies and continuous queries allow to minimise the disk usage.
-The goal is to store high time resolution data for a short period and low resolution data for longer time period.
+The goal is to store high time resolution data for a short period and low resolution data for a longer time period.
 In order to adjust continuous queries and retention policies for the O<sup>2</sup> sample monitoring data is required.
 The details are tracked in the [OMON-123](https://alice.its.cern.ch/jira/browse/OMON-123) issue.

 (...)

 ### 3.5 Grafana - Dashboards
 [Grafana](https://grafana.com) was chosen as data visualisation tool.
 It allows to create custom dashboards easily.
-It is able to retrieve data from [InfluxDB](http://docs.grafana.org/features/datasources/influxdb/) and the [real-time data source](https://github.com/grafana/grafana/issues/4355) is foreseen to be implemented in the future release.
+It is able to retrieve data from [InfluxDB](http://docs.grafana.org/features/datasources/influxdb/) and the [real-time data source](https://github.com/grafana/grafana/issues/4355) is foreseen to be implemented in a future release.
  Thanks to [organisations](http://docs.grafana.org/guides/basic_concepts/#organization) and [teams](http://docs.grafana.org/guides/whats-new-in-v5/#teams) single instance of Grafana could cover whole O<sup>2</sup> project.
 In addition, [new provisioning](http://docs.grafana.org/guides/whats-new-in-v5/#data-sources) feature allows to set up new instance within seconds.